ibm-cloud-docs/pattern-pvs-ibmi-resiliency/networking-design.md

 - Global replication traffic between {{site.data.keyword.powerSysShort}} regions traverse the {{site.data.keyword.cloud_notm}} backbone.
 - GRS control Logical Partition (LPAR) traffic traverses the GTGW.
-- Backup replication flows in the following manner: From TGW to VPE to {{site.data.keyword.cloud_notm}} Backbone-Compass Vault System to {{site.data.keyword.cloud_notm}} Backbone to Secondary Compass vault system.
+- Backup replication flows as follows: From Falconstor Site 1 to the Power Edge Router (PER), then through the Transit Gateway (TGW), followed by the Global Transit Gateway (GTGW).
+It continues to Site 2 TGW, then to Site 2 PER, and finally reaches the second Falconstor appliance.

 ## Virtual Private Cloud (VPC)
 {: #virtual-private-cloud}

 Multiple VPCs are used in this pattern.
 Additional client requirements might require additional VPCs.
 This pattern includes:

-- BaaS and backup VPC: Secure Automated Backup with Compass automated deployment deploys a BaaS and backup VPC.

-    We recommend refraining from deploying additional workloads in this VPC, as it is intended exclusively for the backup solution.
-    {: note}

-- Edge VPC: Next Generation Firewall (NGFW) is deployed in the Edge VPC.
+- Managment VPC: Next Generation Firewall (NGFW) is deployed in the Managment VPC.
 To provide isolation and centralized advanced security functions, the network design follows the hub and spoke VPC model.
-The Edge VPC serves as the hub for which all ingress and egress traffic flows.
-The edge is a virtual network VPC that acts as a central point of connectivity to on-premises network and all other VPCs. {{site.data.keyword.powerSysShort}} workspaces are connected to the edge also know as the hub by a {{site.data.keyword.tg_short}}, which allows traffic routing between the VPCs and {{site.data.keyword.powerSysShort}} workspaces in the {{site.data.keyword.cloud_notm}} account.
+The managment VPC serves as the hub for which all ingress and egress traffic flows.
+The managment vpc is a virtual network VPC that acts as a central point of connectivity to on-premises network and all other VPCs. {{site.data.keyword.powerSysShort}} workspaces are connected to the managment VPC also know as the hub by a {{site.data.keyword.tg_short}}, which allows traffic routing between the VPCs and {{site.data.keyword.powerSysShort}} workspaces in the {{site.data.keyword.cloud_notm}} account.

-### Secure automated backup with Compass
+- Workload VPC: The FalconStor management console is deployed within the workload VPC, which functions as the spoke VPC.
+This environment supports ancillary workload infrastructure, including virtual servers and bare metal instances.

+### Falconstor Virtual Tape Library (VTL)
-{: #secure-automated-backup-compass}
+{: #falconstor-vtl}

-When provisioned through the {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the backup solution, which includes:
+When provisioned through the {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the FalconStor VTL solution, which includes:

-- {{site.data.keyword.vpc_full}} (VPC) exclusive use of the backup activity.
-Also known as “Baas or Backup VPC.
-- Virtual Private Endpoints (VPE) to establish a secure private network connection to the Compass backup servers.
-- A local {{site.data.keyword.tg_short}} if it does not exist.
-The cloud account notifies you if one does exist.
-- The backup offering VPC and the {{site.data.keyword.powerSysFull}} workspaces should be in the same region and connected by using the local {{site.data.keyword.tg_short}}.
+- The deployment target on Power Virtual Server
+- A delivery method of a server image.
+This may be an S922,E980, or an E1022 logical partition (LPAR) Power Virtual server model.
+- The falconstor license is provisioned
+- There are also optional configurable input variables availble to the customer such as network, storage sizing, and index size.
+- For more information please see the FalconStor [order form](https://cloud.ibm.com/catalog/content/vtltile-tags-v10.03-01-f1e88e51-7e3d-4fbc-a7ed-3ab9adb2afea-global) in the IBM cloud catalog

 ### High availability clusters
 {: #highavailability-clusters}